circleci/circle-env/README.md

 ## What is this?

-`circle-env` is a collection of bash scripts that abstracts the way packages/tools to be installed on CircleCI container.
+`circle-env` is a collection of bash scripts that abstracts the way custom software to be installed on CircleCI container.
 It provides a simple interface: `circle-env install` and it will take care of trivial things such as OS version, where to get the package from, etc.

 ## Project Status

-This project is still under heavy development.
-Please let us know when you find bugs or something not working for you!
+This project is still under heavy development and not officially supported by CircleCI.
+Please create a Github issue if you find bugs.

 ## Install